About MTA

 Founded in the mid-1950s as the Mississippi Little Theatre Association, the Mississippi Theatre Association was restructured in the early 1970s.
 In the past, the Association served primarily as a sanctioning organization for the Mississippi theatre festivals and conventions under the aegis of the Southeastern Theatre Conference, the American Association of Community Theatres, and the Kennedy Center American College Theatre Festival (SETC, AACT, and MTA/KC/ACTF as they are more widely known).
 Today, MTA includes workshops, auditions, and scholarship programs for high school students; workshops for community theatre members; and much more.

-Executive Director Stacy Howell serves as a central point of contact for the MTA.
+Executive Director Lindsey Eubanks serves as a central point of contact for the MTA.